DanielMcAssey/MouseMon/README.md

 # MouseMon
 ========

+### Description

 Mouse Tracker library, can be used for anti cheat to detect non-human movements with heuristics analysis.

+### Example Uses

+Comes with 1 example application, shows a graph of all logged mouse movements.

 ### Directory Structure
 - /src - All source files